alfredbaudisch/Godello/README.md

 ## Sponsors ❤️

-Show appreciation and support to this project on [Patreon](https://www.patreon.com/alfredbaudisch).
+Show appreciation and support for this project on [Patreon](https://www.patreon.com/alfredbaudisch).
 Patrons of any tier will have their name listed here.
 Patrons of the **Sponsors** tier or higher, can also have a link and a logo listed here.

 ## Updates 📡